metacpan/metacpan-cpan-extracted/distros/Z/Zero-Emulator/Emulator.md

      }

-### ArrayCountGreater()
+## ArrayCountGreater()

-Count the number of elements in the array specified by the first source operand that are greater than the element supplied by the second source operand and place the result in the target location
+Count the number of elements in the array specified by the first source operand that are greater than the element supplied by the second source operand and place the result in the target location.

 **Example:**